iCliniq Logo

 Hi doctor,

 I am a 30-year-old male.
-In the space of two weeks, I developed an allergic reaction to three different foods peanuts, shellfish, and avocado.
-I never had problems with either of these foods (or any food for that matter) before and this hit me very suddenly.
-So far the reactions are mild, just some minor tingling and flushing of the skin, particularly on my arms, but they are significant enough to be noticeable.
-I have always been into health and fitness and take a variety of vitamins and supplements though I am cutting back on those out of concern that they may have aggravated my immune system into producing this allergic response.
+In the past two weeks, I have developed an allergic reaction to three different foods: peanuts, shellfish, and avocado.
+I never had problems with these foods (or any food, for that matter) before, and this issue came on very suddenly.
+So far, the reactions have been mild, with only some minor tingling and flushing of the skin, particularly on my arms, but they are significant enough to be noticeable.
+I have always been into health and fitness and take a variety of vitamins and supplements, though I am cutting back on those out of concern that they may have aggravated my immune system and triggered this allergic response.

-My questions are: is it normal to develop an allergy to multiple foods simultaneously?
-And what can I do to prevent the onset of any further reactions from developing?
-I am currently on Memantine and Adderall.
+My questions are: Is it normal to develop an allergy to multiple foods simultaneously?
+And what can I do to prevent further reactions?
+I am currently on Memantine and Adderall (Amphetamine and Dextroamphetamine).
+No medications have been taken to resolve this issue except Benadryl (Diphenhydramine).

 Hi,